Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 11 Desember 2025 11.44.16 UTC
+- WIB: Kamis, 11 Desember 2025 12.34.29 UTC
-- WITA: Kamis, 11 Desember 2025 12.44.16 UTC
+- WITA: Kamis, 11 Desember 2025 13.34.29 UTC
-- WIT: Kamis, 11 Desember 2025 13.44.16 UTC
+- WIT: Kamis, 11 Desember 2025 14.34.29 UTC

 Kutipan Inspiratif:
-"The moral virtues, then, are produced in us neither by nature nor against nature.
-Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

 Kategori: nature